hw581/Brain-Network-/README.md

 This program allows us to check if the input network has the Default Mode Network structure.

-The output shows the correlation between PCC (posterior cingulate cortex) and the regions in whole the brain (seed-to-voxel correlation).
+The output shows the correlations between PCC (posterior cingulate cortex) and the regions in whole the brain (seed-to-voxel correlation).
 One of the typical features of Deault Mode Network is the strong correlation between PCC and mPFC (medial prefrontal cortex).

 5) nilearn_sts_corr.py

 This program allows us to check if the input network has the Default Mode Network structure.

-The output shows the correlation between 8 regions (e.g. PCC, mPFC, OFC) related to Default Mode Network (seed-to-seed correlation).
+The output shows the correlations between 8 regions (e.g. PCC, mPFC, OFC) related to Default Mode Network (seed-to-seed correlation).
 One of the typical features of Deault Mode Network is the correlations between these areas.